First-Hand:Challenges IEEE Faced Supporting Ethical Behavior and Professionalism

 Around 2000, I undertook on my on initiative, to develop a statement on the Rights and Responsibilities of Engineers working in industry.
 Yes there were Codes of Ethics and Professional Responsibilities, and there were Guidelines for the Professional Employment of Engineers, but what about a statement of their rights and responsibilities?
 I found 2 papers which I considered the beginning of such a document, by Whitelaw and Flores.
+I found the paper by Flores, titled The Professional Rights of Engineers and tried to build upon what he established as a beginning statement.
 So, I found the worldwide Declaration of Human Rights document and started from there as a template.

 I submitted my statement to the NSPE, which then published a narrative on its ethics WEB titled "Ethical Rights and Responsibilities of Practicing Engineers" .
 After this, I found that a University in Brussels had published it on its Ethics Course WEB and was using it.

 An Alternative Proposal to Having to "Blow the Whistle" in Ethical Dispute Matters

 I submitted the following to the Professional Ethics Report, which published it in its Volume IX, Number 2, Spring 1996 issue, a Publication of the AAAS Scientific Freedom, Responsibility and Law Program, in collaboration with the Committee on Scientific Freedom and Responsibility.